tb/react-static-markdown/README.md

 ## Example usage without mdx-loader

-Markdown is transformed to mdx during `getRoutes` and then evaluated to component.
+Markdown is transformed to mdx js code string during `getRoutes` and then evaluated to component.

 static.config.js